asteine8/Alexandra_CISC-191-86930/Discussions_and_Presentations/M2 Video Essay/outline.md

     - A collection of cats
     - A dataset of voltages
     - A registry of baby names
+    - A fixed set for reference (the alphabet or possible states)
     - Use arrays to store data when you are trying to store a collection, list, set, ect...
   - Variable Arity